 Here’s what you need before getting started:

 - Large enough container: A large enough container will reduce the times you need to go to your composter.
 Most people turn their kitchen trash bin into a collector and empty it once a week.
 Note that a composter will only smell bad if you mix organic materials with non-biodegradable ones because the latter prevents the former from decomposing properly.
+Personally, I think you should get a stainless steel compost bin, as it keeps the smell way.

 - Should look good: For many, the idea behind composting revolves around this “dirty” process that will make your house look like a scrapyard.
 No-no. If you keep your compost collector under your counter, you can keep it out of sight, and still be mindful of what you need to do.